elastic/elasticsearch-php/README.md

 print_r($response);
 ```

-The response contains some metadata (index, type, etc) as well as a `_source` field...this is the original document
+The response contains some metadata (index, type, etc.) as well as a `_source` field...this is the original document
 that you sent to Elasticsearch.

 ```php